The breathtaking buildings we see today that reach for the clouds, truly demonstrate the unrelenting need we have to push our creations further.

 In doing so, they give us incredible structures to marvel at and with which to witness the world from a completely different perspective.

 This list contains the six tallest buildings in the world, from the USA’s One World Trade Center (Freedom Tower) to the record-breaking Burj Khalifa.

-There a many buildings scattered over the world that make us gaze up in awe at their beautiful architecture, unique colours, frightening sculptures or strangeness, yet none are as tall as the ones included here.
+There are many buildings scattered over the world that make us gaze up in awe at their beautiful architecture, unique colors, and frightening sculptures, yet none are as tall as the ones included here.

 These buildings would tire King Kong out before he ever reached the top.

 Along with height, they also have other unique qualities that make them marvels of modern architecture.

 A visit to any of these buildings would show you the vast capabilities of humans and inspire you to never stop until your desired height is reached.